csiro-fair/marimba/docs/pipeline.md

 By continuously refining your Pipeline and exploring new features, you can ensure that your data processing workflows remain efficient, scalable, and fully compliant with best practices in scientific data management.

-Happy data processing with Marimba!
+Happy FAIR data processing with Marimba!

 ---